Character, Resilience & Wellbeing

 - 7 hours teaching

 Pupils will examine the decisions involved if considering a sexual relationship.
-They will discuss ways of resisting pressure to act in a way that they are not ready for.
+They will discuss ways of resisting pressure to act in a way that they are not ready for and avoiding risky situations.

 They will examine the rights and responsibilities that a relationship brings, to both parties concerned and the need for responsibility and honesty with partners.
 Also, how these relationships contribute to human happiness.
 Pupils are made aware of what marriage is, including the legal status.
 Pupils can discuss why marriage is important to many people.

 Pupils are aware of what the law decrees about sex and sexual relationships.

 Pupils understand that sexual harassment and sexual violence is illegal.